-Was your family anything like mine?
+Was your family anything like mine (bear in mind I was born in the 70s!)?
 Your parents had a camera – a film camera – and it was used sparingly for special occasions and holidays.
 When the film was used up, they would pop down to the camera shop (or later, Boots or Snappy Snaps) with the little canister held hotly in their hands.
-It would take days to process and eventually, you could all sit down as a family and flick through the 6×4 prints from that glorious holiday, skipping over the few out of focus ones and those where the flash didn’t go off!
+It would take days to process but eventually, you could all sit down as a family and flick through the 6×4 prints from that glorious holiday, 40th birthday party, 80th birthday celebration or Christening, skipping over the ones where everyone’s eyes were shut, or Uncle Tom was busy directing everyone!

 The Album vs The Drawer

-My mum was pretty organised and each image was annotated on the back and put into an album.
-I know many other families would put them in ‘The Drawer’ where they would sit, unloved and rarely seen again.
-Ah, happy memories!
+My mum was actually pretty organised and each image was annotated on the back and put into an album.
+However, I know of many other families who would sling them in ‘The Drawer’ where they would sit, unloved and rarely seen again.

 What about now?